Neale Hanvey: Views

 Hanvey has signed the Women's Pledge, which originated amongst members of the SNP.
-The pledge opposes the Scottish Government's proposed reforms to the Gender Recognition Act (GRA) in Scotland which would allow transgender people to obtain a Gender Recognition Certificate on the basis of a statutory self-declaration, rather than the existing Gender Recognition Panel which require the involvement of a medical expert.
+The pledge opposes the Scottish Government's proposed Gender Recognition Reform (Scotland) Bill, which would allow transgender people to obtain a Gender Recognition Certificate on the basis of a statutory self-declaration, rather than the existing Gender Recognition Panel which require the involvement of a medical expert.
 He later claimed he was personally targeted for doing so.

 In April 2021, Hanvey shared an article falsely claiming the SNP were channelling public funding to organisations campaigning to lower the age of consent to 10.
-The SNP described these claims as "deeply homophobic and untrue", and were also condemned by Scottish Greens co-leader Patrick Harvie.
+The SNP described these claims as "deeply homophobic and untrue", and the claims were also condemned by Scottish Greens co-leader Patrick Harvie.

 Hanvey has called for an end to arms sales to Saudi Arabia from Scottish weapons manufacturers due to the Saudi atrocities in Yemen.

+Hanvey has repeatedly raised the issue of deaths relating to the Covid-19 vaccines in parliament and questioned ministers on the number of adverse reactions and fatalities linked to the vaccines.
+He was criticised for sharing a platform, in June 2024, with a convicted domestic abuser and alleged covid conspiracy theorists accused of spreading misinformation and false claims about the vaccine.
+Hope not Hate said "Neale Hanvey's attendance at the Bring the Noise podcast is a huge red flag but this isn't the first time he's been caught flirting with the conspiracy scene.
+It's unacceptable for MPs to attend this event and platform these dangerous and conspiratorial views."
+Scottish Women's Aid commented "Given the breadth of domestic abuse in Scotland's families and communities, we expect everyone but especially our public leaders to ensure both that they support organisations and individuals that advocate for improved responses for the women and children affected by domestic abuse and that they refrain from empowering those who choose to be part of the problem."

+In 2021, Hanvey's favourited YouTube videos were found and included content on astral projection, aliens, the illuminati and other conspiracy theories.

 Personal life

-Hanvey is one of 45 openly LGBT MPs.
-He lives in Fife with his partner, Avelino del Carmen Prado Cortes, and two sons.
+Hanvey is openly gay.
+He lives in Fife with his partner, Avelino Prado Cortes, and twin sons.
 The couple have been together since 1994, and entered into a civil partnership in 2011.

-He lists his recreations as "composing electronic music (have previously released material under the name 'Security Blue'), swimming, music, film".
+He lists his recreations as "composing electronic music (having previously released material under the name 'Security Blue'), swimming, music, film".